CloudletLabs/swagger-t-str/README.md

 });
 ```

-To build a suite, we are finding all operations like `getPetById` in the spec file
+To build a suites, we are finding all operations like `getPetById` in the spec file
- (operations execution order will be the same as in the spec file).
+ (suites execution order will be the same as in the spec file).
-Then, for each operation we are building an option object like `{petId:7}` in the following way:
+Then, for each operation we are building an `options` object like `{petId:7}` from above in the following way:

 1. Getting `parameters` from paths and methods and looking for it's `x-ample` value
 1. Overriding result from previous step using current `x-amples` instance `request.headers`
+1. Overriding result from previous step using current `x-amples` instance `request.parameters`
 1. Overriding in the result from previous step it's field `body` with the current `x-amples` instance `request.body`

 In other words, the following spec: